adityamenon/ncExSol/README.md

     2. Inspired by what I saw in [Ghost](https://github.com/TryGhost/Ghost/blob/master/core/server/index.js) initialisation code.
     3. Couldn't implement because I need a lot more time for wrapping my mind around _testing_ such code.
+2. More integration tests.
+    1. Wanted to test coherent reactions of the API when one of the data APIs fails, for example, and further expansions like testing a proper 500 being returned at every single level of failure.
+But currently lack the time to expand that much.
+    2. My current integration still mock the API, so they're more at a functional level.
+Need more tests that actually also rely on the real APIs.
+        1. Doing this would require figuring out a configuration setup to provide real access tokens to these APIs as well, and probably running a separate docker container for it, too much complication to complete the test.
 2. Geocoding information caching
     1. Adding a cache layer would be in violation of the Mapbox ToS.
 Not sure if Google Maps free edition allows for this.